About Me

 Emily Nix, Anna Ibbetson, Ke Zhou, et al.

-Key finding: Housing policy interventions and dynamics cross policy cycles.
+Key finding: Housing policy interventions and their health consequences operate across multiple policy cycles.

 Policy design · 2022